City of London Yeomanry (Rough Riders): France

 The Rough Riders and the Sharpshooters left 8th Mtd Bde on 7 April ahead of its 'Indianisation' (Note: They were replaced by 29th Lancers (Deccan Horse) and 36th Jacob's Horse from 8th (Lucknow) Cavalry Brigade.) and were merged to form E Battalion of the Machine Gun Corps (MGC).

 E Battalion, MGC, was posted to France, arriving on 1 June 1918.
-On 17 August 1918 it was renumbered as 103rd (City & 3rd County of London Yeomanry) Battalion, MGC.
+On 17 August 1918, it was renumbered as 103rd (City & 3rd County of London Yeomanry) Battalion, MGC.
 The battalion remained on the Western Front for the rest of the war.
 At the Armistice, it was serving as Army Troops with First Army.

-103rd Battalion MGC was disbanded in 1919.
+The 103rd Battalion MGC was disbanded in 1919.

 2/1st City of London Yeomanry

 The 2nd Line regiment was formed in London in August 1914.
-In March 1915 it joined 2/1st London Mounted Brigade in 2/2nd Mounted Division at East Dereham in Norfolk.
+In March 1915, it joined 2/1st London Mounted Brigade in 2/2nd Mounted Division at East Dereham in Norfolk.
 On 31 March 1916, the remaining Mounted Brigades were ordered to be numbered in a single sequence; the brigade was numbered as 12th (2/1st London) Mtd Bde and the division as 3rd Mounted Division.

 In July 1916, the regiment was converted to a cyclist unit in 4th Cyclist Brigade, 1st Cyclist Division (the former 1st Mtd Division) and was stationed at North Walsham.
 In November 1916, the division was broken up and the regiment was merged with the 2/1st West Somerset Yeomanry to form 5th (West Somerset and City of London) Yeomanry Cyclist Regiment in 2nd Cyclist Brigade at Coltishall.
-In February 1917 it was replaced in 5th Yeomanry Cyclist Regiment by 2/1st Hampshire Yeomanry, resuming its identity as 2/1st City of London Yeomanry, and moving to 5th Cyclist Brigade in the new 1st Mounted Division (the 3rd Mtd Division renamed) at Littlebourne near Canterbury in Kent.
-By July 1917 the regiment was at Bridge (also near Canterbury) and on 4 September 1917, the division was renamed as The Cyclist Division.
-In January 1918 the regiment moved to Wingham and remained there, still in 5th Cyclist Bde, until the end of the war.
+In February 1917, it was replaced in 5th Yeomanry Cyclist Regiment by 2/1st Hampshire Yeomanry, resuming its identity as 2/1st City of London Yeomanry, and moving to 5th Cyclist Brigade in the new 1st Mounted Division (the 3rd Mtd Division renamed) at Littlebourne near Canterbury in Kent.
+By July 1917, the regiment was at Bridge (also near Canterbury) and on 4 September 1917, the division was renamed as The Cyclist Division.
+In January 1918, the regiment moved to Wingham and remained there, still in 5th Cyclist Bde, until the end of the war.